MailyDaily/MailyDailyAndroid/README.md

 ## Features

-- **Google Sign-In**: Allows users to log in with their Gmail account.
+- **Google Sign-In**: Allows users to log in with their Gmail account. ✅
-- **Email Summarization**: Fetches unread emails and provides a summary.
+- **Email Summarization**: Fetches unread emails and provides a summary.✅
-- **Actionable Recommendations**: Generates actionable items from email content.
+- **Actionable Recommendations**: Generates actionable items from email content.✅
-- **Modern UI**: User-friendly interface with profile display and action buttons.
+- **Modern UI**: User-friendly interface with profile display and action buttons.⏳
+- **Conversations**: Allow user to request actions or clarifications for particular email❌
+- **Actions**: Delete email, reply  ❌
 - **Sign-In with other email clients**: Allows users to log in with accounts from various email clients.❌
 - **Email Notifications**: Notify users of new unread emails / every morning or on set time . ❌
 - **Voice Assistant Integration**: Allow users to interact with the app using voice commands. ❌